24 Apr 2026

 1. Start with an emergency fund

 Before investing, it is advisable to build up savings for unexpected situations covering at least 3–6 months of expenses.
+However, this emergency fund should not be treated as part of your investment portfolio.

 Example:

-• This money should be kept in a highly liquid form (in a current or savings account),
+• If your monthly expenses are €1,200, your emergency fund should be in the range of €3,600–€7,200, although this amount is individual and may vary depending on your situation, income stability and other circumstances.
+This money should be kept in a highly liquid form (in a current or savings account),

 2. Structure your portfolio by liquidity level

-An effective approach is to structure your investment portfolio not only by asset type and risk level, but also by liquidity.
+An effective approach is to structure your investment portfolio not only by asset type and risk level, but also by its liquidity level.
 In practice, this means three distinct "layers":

 A. High Liquidity (for security and flexibility)